AbedulrahmanEdaily/AbedulrahmanEdaily/README.md

 ## 👋 About Me

-- 👨‍💻 As a Front End Developer & Software Engineer, I'm constantly learning and exploring new technologies to improve my skills.
+👨‍💻 As a Back End Developer & Software Engineer, I'm constantly learning and exploring new technologies to improve my skills.
-- 🌱 I’m diving deeper into FrontEnd Development
+🌱 I’m diving deeper into BackEnd Development

 ---